-Network in the UK have released the film that put Micheal Caine firmly on the map as one of Britain’s finest acting talents, The Ipcress File.
+Network in the UK has released the film that put Micheal Caine firmly on the map as one of Britain’s finest acting talents, The Ipcress File.

 Release in 1965 Caine stars as Harry Palmer, a stubbornly insolent sergeant working for the Ministry of Defence who is less than thrilled to be transferred under threat of blackmail to an elite counter-intelligence unit.
 Palmer and the rest of his unit follow the trail of a missing scientist, but when he finds a piece of tape marked IPCRESS in an abandoned warehouse he suddenly becomes a marked man…